Quick answer

 - Don't buy a gear bundle before the dress code arrives.
 Every year, parents buy a 'starter kit' before they have the requirements and end up with the wrong tights shade, the wrong shoe style, or a leotard color the studio doesn't allow.
 The dress code is the shopping list.
 There is no dress code, no shopping.

 - Don't estimate your budget from competition families if you're on the recreational track.
-First-year competition cost horror stories: multiple costumes, 10+ events, travel, makeup: describe a track most beginning dancers aren't on.
+The first-year competition horror stories, the ones with multiple costumes, ten or more events, travel, and a full makeup kit, describe a track most beginning dancers aren't on.
 A recreational first-year budget is a fraction of those numbers.

 - Don't forget tuition when you're building the first-year estimate.
-Tuition is separate from all gear costs and typically runs $80-150 per month for recreational, $200-400 per month for competition teams.
+Tuition is separate from all gear costs and typically runs $80 to $150 per month for recreational, $200 to $400 per month for competition teams.
 The gear numbers above are one-time or seasonal, but tuition is the ongoing monthly commitment.

 - Don't buy advanced gear in anticipation of a long dance career.
 The dancer who is enthusiastic in September might be ready for a break by February.
 Buy only what's required for this season.
 If they're still going strong next fall, upgrade then.
 First-year waste comes from buying ahead, not from buying behind.